h3a-moe/h3a.moe/content/about.md

 ```

-This key is only available on GitHub, Codeberg, [Ubuntu Keyserver](https://keyserver.ubuntu.com/pks/lookup?search=root%40h3a.moe&fingerprint=on&op=index) and pgp.mit.edu (not recommended, veryyyyyyyyy slow).
+This key is only available on GitHub, Codeberg, [Ubuntu Keyserver](https://keyserver.ubuntu.com/pks/lookup?search=root%40h3a.moe&fingerprint=on&op=index) and pgp.mit.edu (not recommended, verrrrrrry slow).

 Here is a copy of this key.